aliyun/terraform-provider-alicloud/website/docs/d/cs_kubernetes_clusters.html.markdown

 * `name_regex` - (Optional) A regex string to filter results by cluster name.
 * `output_file` - (Optional) File name where to save data source results (after running `terraform plan`).
 * `enabled_details` - (Optional) Boolean, false by default, only `id` and `name` are exported.
 Set to true if more details are needed, e.g., `master_disk_category`, `slb_internet_enabled`, `connections`.
 See full list in attributes.
+* `kube_config_file_prefix` - (Optional, Available in 1.177.0+) The path prefix of kube config.
+You could store kube config in a specified directory by specifying this field, like `~/.kube/k8s`, then it will be named with `~/.kube/k8s-clusterID-kubeconfig`.
+If you don't specify this field, it will be stored in the current directory and named with `clusterID-kubeconfig`.

 ## Attributes Reference